mcandre/hello-vagrant/README.md

     vagrant@precise64:/vagrant$ ./hello
     Hello Vagrant!

 Developer Bob prefers another text editor, Emacs.
-He can edit the source code outside the vm, building and running the app inside the vm.
-He can use any text editor of his choice this way.
+He can edit the source code outside the vm, building and running the app inside the vm, using Vagrant's automatic mirroring of project files into the vm as a shared folder, `/vagrant`.
+He can use any text editor of his choice this way!
+Which is good, because the Management likes to poke around the code in Notepad for off the cuff "Assurance" inspections against evil Developers.

     $ emacs hello.c
     C-x C-c